 10. I’ve missed some pretty staple items like cloth diapers, stroller and clothing but…

 Purchasing your cloth diaper stash takes quite a bit of research because there are soooo many options and it would be too lengthy for this post.
 If you want to learn more about how I cloth diapered click here.
 And as far as a stroller goes we almost decided to do without one but ended up purchasing a used stroller on craigslist.
 We didn’t really use it a ton but it was nice to have for the grandparents and especially now that Coco-nib is too heavy for me to wear comfortably.
+We would’ve had to have thought long and hard about what we would do if we were having twins as we would need double the stuff, including getting a double stroller.
+Which would’ve been difficult considering we didn’t even really want to get one in the first place.
+I did have a look at a couple though just in case and I found one I really liked on Stroller Buzz that could turn into a car seat too, so it was perfect.
+But we ultimately decided to settle on the stroller we saw on craigslist when we found out we were only having Coco-nib.
 Clothing-we didn’t find out the gender of Coco-nib which ended up working out really well.
 At my baby shower people bought us baby items instead of clothes.
 When he was born boy clothes seemed to appear out of nowhere.
 We were amazed by the generosity of friends, family and co-workers.
 Second hand stores and hand me downs from other family members is another great way to get clothes.
 All that to say you don’t have to spend a fortune to care for you new baby.

 Were there any items I missed that you simply can’t live without???
 Let me know in the comments below.